SAMW3L/SAMW3L/README.md

 - 👋 Hi, I’m @SAMW3L
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning React Typescript,flutter and Larvel
+- 🌱 I’m currently Doing React Typescript,flutter and Larvel
 - 💞️ I’m looking to collaborate on System mobile applications and web Development
 - 📫 How to reach me: email: samuelsarah678@gmail.com